oxabz/INF226-assignement2/README.md

 * Check the Flask login docs, and add a `logout` route
 * Implement password checking.
 Now it uses plaintext passwords, stored as plaintext – find a secure way of storing passwords (i.e., with hashing and salt)
 * Optional: The user database is just a `dict` – you can change this to use the SQL database (just add a table and do database lookups instead of dict lookups)
 * Try restarting the server and reusing the login form in the browser.
 What happens?
+Why?

 -------